irrevocablesake/Quasar/README.md

   <em>Normal Map</em>
 </p>

-Normal maps deserve their own section because of the sweet maths that goes behind them._ Tangents_, _Bi-Tangents_ and _Normals_ are the driving factor in this case.
+Normal maps deserve their own section because of the sweet maths that goes behind them. _Tangents_, _Bi-Tangents_ and _Normals_ are the driving factor in this case.
 This orthogonal basis can either be loaded from GLB / GLTF or Quasar can generate them on the fly, just like UVs

 A normal map is a texture map in 3D computer graphics that stores directional information in an RGB image to simulate fine surface detail, such as bumps, grooves, and scratches, without altering the model's actual geometry.
-It basically modifies how light reflects off of a surface.
+It basically modifies how light reflects off of a surface, using the orthogonal basis described previously.

 Normal maps are pretty crucial, because if properly configured thay bring us closer to realism.